 The Momentum True Wireless’ SBC latency may be too high for watching videos or gaming.
 On the upside, they are compatible with aptX and aptX Low-Latency.
 It reduces the latency down to 72ms, which isn’t too high, but still may not be ideal for gaming.
 They also support the AAC codec, but we do not have a test for this yet.

 The Sennheiser Momentum True Wireless headphones are decently versatile headphones but are slightly disappointing for their price point.
 They have poor treble performance and have a short 3.7-hour battery life, which is lower than other truly wireless headphones in this premium price range.
 Nevertheless, they have a more complete and responsive control scheme and have good isolation performance, useful during commuting and at the office.
-See our recommendations for the best truly wireless earbuds.
+See our recommendations for the best truly wireless earbuds, the best earbuds with a mic, and the best Bluetooth earbuds.

 If sound quality is your biggest criteria, the Bose SoundSport Free are the better headphones.
 They have a good audio reproduction and are versatile for a wide variety of music genres.
 They will also sound a bit more open due to their semi-open design.
 However, this means they don’t isolate ambient noise well like the Sennheiser Momentum True Wireless and will leak significantly more.
 The Bose companion app also doesn’t offer any sort of customization options and the buds’ control-scheme is hard to use, while the touch-sensitive area of the Sennheisers is easy to use and responsive.